mikolmogorov/Ragout/README.md

 Description
 -----------
-Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly.
+Ragout (Reference-Assisted Genome Ordering UTility) is a tool for chromosome assembly using multiple.
 Given a set of assembly fragments (contigs/scaffolds) and one or multiple related references (complete or draft), it produces a chromosome-scale assembly (as a set of scaffolds).